Deploying Coro with JumpCloud

 16. In your policy group, perform the following steps:

-2. Select the Apple icon, then select the "+" icon to configure the upload settings.
+2. Select Apple , then select + to configure the upload settings.

 3. Name your installation, add your Coro Agent installer package cloud storage location URL, then validate the URL.